Cataraqui Boatyard Project

 - Indigenous students from Queen’s and St. Lawrence College are also most welcome as are interested visitors.

-- The official launch weekend will be June 13/14 and will consist of two days of programming.
+- The official launch weekend will be September 26th-27th and will consist of two days of programming.

 The Saturday will be devoted to education about Algonquin culture and will include a panel including Paula Sherman from Trent and Bob Lovelace, Algonquin elder and Mireille LaPointe, Ardoch Algonquin chief.
 Algonquin author, Rick Revelle, will be there to share his books.
 We are also planning a short slide show of the build itself, a feast of venison chili and bannock, shoreline medicine walks, a blessing of the boat, and opportunities for visitors to go out on the water in authentic birch bark canoes, led by students with ORCA (Ontario Recreational Canoeing Association accreditation).